 The Purpose of The Shenandoah Knitting Guild is to promote the continuing education of persons interested in improving their knitting skills through meetings, workshops, and networking with other knitters locally, regionally, and nationally.

 Daytime Meetings are held at the First Christian Church, 75 Merrimans Lane, Winchester, Virginia at 10:30 a.m. on the second Friday of each month.
 When the Frederick County schools are closed due to inclement weather, the meeting will be postponed until the third Friday of the month.
-Our next meeting day is July 12.
-We will learn the technique to do a knit-in pocket.
+Our next meeting day is December 13.
+We will have a potluck social at the church.
+Members will bring food for C-Cap in Winchester in lieu of exchanging gifts between members.
 If you want to join our group, we will welcome you warmly.